Stony Brook Seawolves men's basketball: 2010–11 season

-The 2010–2011 season started with a season opener game against the Connecticut Huskies at the Gampel Pavilion, resulting in a 79–52 loss to the eventual national champions and Pikiell's former team.
+Before the season, Tommy Brenton suffered a knee injury that would cost him the entire year.
+Stony Brook opened at UConn, losing 79–52 loss to Pikiell's former team and the eventual national champions.
 Stony Brook won their ESPN debut against Monmouth, 51–49.
-The Seawolves entered conference play with a 6–8 record.
-The team ended the season with a 13–16 record, including an 8–8 record in America East play.
 The team earned a No. 5 seed in the America East tournament, defeating fourth-seeded Albany in the quarterfinals 67–61.
-The Seawolves pulled off a stunning upset against No. 1 seed Vermont in the semifinals, winning 69–47 to advance to the America East Finals for the first time in the program's history.
+The Seawolves upset No. 1 seed Vermont in the semifinals, winning 69–47 to advance to the America East Finals for the first time in the program's history.

 Hosted at Agganis Arena in Boston, Massachusetts, the Seawolves travelled to face a Boston Terriers team that had defeated them in the playoffs last year.
 Despite leading by as much as 15 in the second half, the team allowed 14 straight points to John Holland that cut their 41–26 lead to 41–40.
-With the score tied at 54 with 2.4 seconds left, Holland was fouled and made both free throws as Stony Brook lost 56–54 and their first NCAA Tournament bid came up short.
+With the score tied at 54 with 2.4 seconds left, Holland was fouled and made both free throws as Stony Brook lost 56–54 and their first NCAA tournament bid came up short.

 2011–12 season

 Prior to the season, the Seawolves played an exhibition tour in Europe against five teams.
-Stony Brook had their most successful season yet in America East play, earning their second America East regular season championship and winning 14 games against the conference for the first time.
-They were one of thirteen Division I teams to go undefeated at home.
-As the No. 1 seed in the America East tournament, the Seawolves defeated Binghamton 78–69 in the first round.
-Stony Brook advanced to their second straight America East Finals after a buzzer-beater tip-in by Dallis Joyner gave the Seawolves a 57–55 victory against Albany in the semifinals.
+Stony Brook earned its second America East regular season championship and won 14 games in conference for the first time, one of 13 Division I teams to go undefeated at home.
+The No. 1 seed in the America East, Stony Brook defeated Binghamton 78–69 and Albany 57–55 on a buzzer-beater tip-in to advance to its second straight conference finals, hosted at Stony Brook for the first time.

-In front of a sold-out crowd at the Stony Brook Arena, Stony Brook faced off against Vermont as they hosted their first conference Finals.
-However, the Seawolves lost 51–43 to the Catamounts, losing in the Finals and remaining just one game away from an NCAA Tournament bid for the second straight year.
-Their regular season title meant that Stony Brook earned an automatic bid to the 2012 NIT, losing to top-seeded Seton Hall in a close 63–61 game.
-Stony Brook ended the season with a 22–10 record, 14–2 in the America East.

-Tommy Brenton won America East Defensive Player of the Year, the first ever Stony Brook player to do so, while Steve Pikiell won Coach of the Year for the second time.
+In front of a sold-out crowd at the Stony Brook Arena, Stony Brook lost 51–43 to Vermont, falling one game short of the NCAA Tournament for a second straight year.
+Stony Brook earned an automatic bid to the 2012 NIT, losing to top-seeded Seton Hall 63–61.
+Tommy Brenton won America East Defensive Player of the Year, the first-ever Stony Brook player to do so, while Steve Pikiell won Coach of the Year for the second time.